danmunn/redmine_dmsf/README.md

               chown -R www-data:www-data /redmine/files/dmsf
             afterwards)

-    b) To alert all users who are expected to do an approval in the current approval steps
+    II) To alert all users who are expected to do an approval in the current approval steps

         Example:

             rake redmine:dmsf_alert_approvals RAILS_ENV="production"

+    III) To clears the Webdav Cache

+         Example:

+            rake redmine:dmsf_clear_webdav_cache RAILS_ENV="production"

+    IV) To create missing MD5 digest for all file revisions

+        Available options:

+          *dry_run - test, no changes to the database

+        Example:

+          bundle exec rake redmine:dmsf_create_digests RAILS_ENV="production"
+          bundle exec rake redmine:dmsf_create_digests dry_run=1 RAILS_ENV="production"

+    V) To maintain DMSF

+        * Remove all files with no database record from the document directory
+        * Remove all links project_id = -1 (added links to an issue which hasn't been created)

+        Available options:

+          *dry_run - No physical deletion but to list of all unused files only

+        Example:

+          rake redmine:dmsf_maintenance RAILS_ENV="production"
+          rake redmine:dmsf_maintenance dry_run=1 RAILS_ENV="production"

 ### Fulltext search (optional)
 If you want to use full-text search features, you must setup file content indexing.